brendan-duncan/wgsl_reflect/README.md

 # WebGPU Shading Language Reflection Library

-A WebGPU Shading Language parser and reflection library for Javascript.
+A WebGPU Shading Language parser and reflection library for Typescript and Javascript.

 **wgsl_reflect** can parse a WGSL shader and analyze its contents, providing information about the shader.
 It can determine the bind group layout of the shader, resource bindings, uniform buffers, the members of a uniform buffer, their names, types, sizes, offsets into the buffer.

 ## Usage

-The *wgsl_reflect.module.js* file is a self-contained roll-up of the library that can be included in your project and imported with:
+The _wgsl_reflect.module.js_ file is a self-contained roll-up of the library that can be included in your project and imported with:

 ```javascript
 import { WgslReflect } from "./wgsl_reflect.module.js";